-One nice thing about Griffiths' reply to my paper is that he not only confirms that my proof is valid in the framework that I use, but he also actually shows the diagrams that immediately confirm almost all of what needs to be proved.
-In particular, one can see immediately from his Fig.1a, which pertains to the case in which the alternative possibilities in L are $[0]a(ML1+)$ and $[1]a(ML1-)$, that if one performs Z_b (MR1) and gets Z_b^- (MR1+) then if instead of Z_b (MR1) one performs X_b (MR2) then, by tracing back from the unique Z_b^- (MR1+), to the pivot point where the choice between Z_b (MR1) and X_b (MR2) is made, and them forward along the MR2 branch, one arrives unambiguously at X_b^+ (MR2+).
-This validates, graphically, the first half of what needs to be proved.
-It confirms, within CQT, the same conclusion that, by using the normal logical meanings of the occurring words, follows unambiguously from the orthodox predictions of quantum theory, in a Hardy-type experiment.
+One very nice thing about Griffiths' reply to my paper is that he not only confirms that my proof is valid in the pertinent framework, but he also shows two diagrams that immediately display almost all of what needs to be proved.
+In particular, one can see immediately from his Fig.(1a), which pertains to the case in which the alternative possibilities in L are $[0]a(ML1+)$ and $[1]a(ML1-)$, that if one performs Z_b (MR1) and gets Z_b^- (MR1+) then if instead of Z_b (MR1) one performs X_b (MR2) then, by tracing back from the unique Z_b^- (MR1+), to the pivot point where the choice between Z_b (MR1) and X_b (MR2) is made, and them forward along the MR2 branch, one arrives unambiguously at X_b^+ (MR2+).
+This validates, within the Griffiths framework that specifies the intended meanings of the words, the first half of what needs to be proved.
+It confirms, within CQT, the same conclusion that, by using the natural logical meanings of the occurring words, follows unambiguously from the orthodox predictions of quantum theory, in a Hardy-type experiment.

-Most of other half is then proved by looking at Figure 1b, which pertains to the case in which the two alternative possible macroscopic outcomes in L are the states that in my proof I call ML2+ and ML2-.
-Figure 1b shows that in this case the CQM rules for validating the counter-factual statement SR fail: the final outcome in this second case need not be $X_b^+(MR2+)$.
+Most of the other half is then proved by looking at Figure (1b), which pertains to the case in which the two alternative possible macroscopic outcomes in L are the states that in my proof I call ML2+ and ML2-.
+Figure 1b shows that in this case the CQM rules for validating the counter-factual statement SR fail: the final outcome in this second case need not be X{b}^{+} (MR2+).